KodPixel-X/KodPixel-X-WSA-MagiskOnWSALocal/docs/README.md

 ## WARNING: WSA on ARM64 may experience crashes or errors.

+## WARNING: If you try to patch WSA with KernelSU using this tool, you will encounter an error.

 ## Support for generating from these systems

 - Linux (x86_64 or arm64)